The Market Mood Index (MMI) analyze market sentiment, helping you understand whether the market is driven by fear or greed.

 This ratio compares put options to call options.
 A high ratio indicates bearish sentiment, while a low ratio suggests bullish sentiment.

-Market Breadth evaluates the overall movement of major indices, helping to gauge the underlying strength or weakness in the index performance.
+Market Breadth evaluates the overall movement of major indices, helping to gauge the underlying strength or weakness in performance.

 Extreme fear suggests a good time to open fresh positions, as markets are likely to be oversold and might turn upwards.
 This is often considered a buying opportunity as most investors are pessimistic, which historically has been a good time to buy.